 - Minnesota law requires a psychologist to report possible misconduct by licensed health care professionals to the appropriate board, if that professional is identified by name.
 If you have had such an experience and wish to discuss it with your counselor here and still maintain control about whether or not you wish to make such a report, do not reveal the health care provider’s name.

 - Minnesota law states that the parents and spouse of a deceased patient have a right of access to their deceased child’s or spouse’s health care records.

 If you wish to make an appointment, please drop by the office or call ext.
 7027.
-Appointments are usually available within one week, and are scheduled for up to 50 minutes per session.
+Appointments are usually available within two weeks, and are scheduled for up to 50 minutes per session.
 However, in an emergency, a student will be seen as soon as possible.
 Appointments are not scheduled over semester breaks or in the summer.